An LGBT choir outside the gates of the World Meeting of Families, Thursday Aug. 23 in Dublin (NCR/Jamie L. Manson)

 "I'm going to stand with them," she said.
 Though her group supported her, she stepped outside alone.
 She remained inside the RDS gates watching the pride flags waving in the wind as the skies began to clear.
 She paused for at least a minute, looking through the tall iron fencing as the media and the choir gathered, the Vatican flag now wrapped around waist.
 Without a word she slowly retreated back inside the WMOF hall.
 I didn't see her again.

-Woman wrapped in Vatican City flag looks out on LGBT choir protest from inside the gates of the world meeting of families c.jpg
+A woman wrapped in a Vatican City flag looks out on the LGBT choir protest from inside the gates of the World Meeting of Families, Thursday Aug.
+23. (NCR/Jamie L. Manson)

 Somewhere over the rainbow